An omega result for the least negative Hecke eigenvalue: Introduction

 \subsection{Acknowledgements}

 The author is partially supported by a junior chair of the Institut Universitaire de France.
 This paper was written while the author was visiting the Max Planck Institute for Mathematics in Bonn, which he thanks for its warm hospitality and excellent working conditions.
+The author also thanks Sarvagya Jain for pointing out a refinement of the argument that led to the slight improvement in Theorem \ref{Thm:Main}, and Alia Hamieh for comments on this work.